NavigationContentFooter

 • Be aware that images with more recent macOS versions may share the same Xcode version.
 If upgrading, remember to manually remove outdated images.

-GitHub Actions Provisioner
+GitHub Actions provisioner

 To use the GitHub Actions provisioner, create and install a new GitHub App with Self-hosted runners Read & Write permissions on the organization level.
 Download the private key file and reference it in the configuration file.